 11. The Perano Whalers of Cook Strait, 1911-1964 A.H. & A.W.
 Reed, Wellington, N.Z., 1982

 White Shark Game Fish Profile by Dick Marquand

-The white shark has a bulky yet streamlined body which is circular in cross-section with a bullet-shaped head and five pairs of long gill slits.
-A single well defined wide caudal keel stabiliser is present on each side of where the tail joins the body and the upper and lower lobes of the tail are almost symmetrical.
+The white shark has a bulky yet streamlined body that is circular in cross-section with a bullet-shaped head and five pairs of long gill slits.
+A single well-defined wide caudal keel stabiliser is present on each side of where the tail joins the body and the upper and lower lobes of the tail are almost symmetrical.
 The large teeth are triangular, serrated and extremely sharp.

 The colouration of the upper body varies from a dark or golden brown to a light grey, while the lower surface is an off-white or dirty white.
 A black or dark spot is present just behind each pectoral fin.
 The eye is black and lacks a nictitating membrane.

 The white shark is a member of the Lamnidae or mackerel shark family and is warm-blooded, the body temperature is around 10deg.
 C warmer than the surrounding water.

 Temperature Range 10deg.
 C to 30deg.
 C.

 This species has worldwide distribution throughout temperate, subtropical and tropical waters.
 In New Zealand, white sharks appear to be more common in some North Island harbours (Manakau and Kaipara Harbours) and in the southern waters of Fiordland, Foveaux Strait, Otago Peninsula and the Chatham Islands.